 Temecula in Riverside County, California — The American West (Pacific Coastal)

 Location.
-33° 26.502′ N, 117° 5.559′ W. Marker is in Temecula, California, in Riverside County.
-3.8 mi from I15 and Temecula Parkway Junction. .7 mi south from Temecula Parkway, 2.7 mi south on Pechanga Parkway (SR 79)/ Pala Road (S16).
-Left/east on Pechanga Road, .7 mi.
-Right/south, Tribal Governance Center, check at reception desk.
+33° 28.754′ N, 117° 5.871′ W. Marker is in Temecula, California, in Riverside County.
+Marker can be reached from Temecula Parkway east of Redhawk Parkway.
 Touch for map.
-Marker is in this post office area: Temecula CA 92590, United States of America.
+Marker is at or near this postal address: 32115 Temecula Parkway, Temecula CA 92592, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Patricia H. Birdsall (approx. 0.8 miles away); The Wolf Store (approx. Treaty of Temecula (approx. 2.6 miles away); Heart o' the Hills (approx. 4.7 miles away); First National Bank (approx. 4.8 miles away); Mission San Antonio de Pala (approx. 5.4 miles away); La Asistencia de San Antonio de Pala (approx. 5½ miles away); Dripping Springs Watering Hole (approx. 6.3 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Treaty of Temecula (a few steps from this marker); Patricia H. Birdsall (approx. 1.8 miles away); The Great Oak (approx. 2.6 miles away); First National Bank (approx. 3.1 miles away); Heart o' the Hills Dripping Springs Watering Hole (approx. 6.3 miles away); Mission San Antonio de Pala (approx. 8 miles away); La Asistencia de San Antonio de Pala (approx. 8.1 miles away).
 Touch for a list and map of all markers in Temecula.

 Credits.
-This page was last revised on November 16, 2020.
-It was originally submitted on September 27, 2010.
-This page has been viewed 1,481 times since then and 73 times this year.
-Photos: 1, 2. submitted on September 27, 2010. • Syd Whittle was the editor who published this page.
+This page was last revised on March 1, 2022.
+It was originally submitted on June 16, 2019, by Jerry Klinger of Boynton Beach, Florida.
+This page has been viewed 469 times since then and 45 times this year.
+Last updated on February 1, 2022.
+Photos: 1, 2. submitted on June 16, 2019, by Jerry Klinger of Boynton Beach, Florida. • J. Makali Bruton was the editor who published this page.